 With an understanding of the key differences between a retainer and a night guard, you may confidently ask your dentist which option is best for you.

-If you’re still unsure what type of dental appliance is best for you, don’t hesitate to reach out to Kumra Ortho.
+If you’re still unsure what type of dental appliance is best for you, don’t hesitate to reach out to Kumra Orthodontics.
 Our team can help you determine the right treatment plan and provide expert advice on keeping your teeth healthy and looking their best.